Lunaticsatoshi/django-elastic/README.md

-# Django Elastic
+# Medika Bazaar Test
-A repository to host test project for demonstrating elasticsearch with django.
+A repository to host test project for medika bazaar.

 ### 🏗️ Built With